wbsouza/traefik-odoo/README.md

 ## Important note
 The docker image wbsouza/odoo:11.0 contains everything to run Odoo (including the PostgreSQL).
 It's not recommended to run this image in production, it was build only for test purpose, to demonstrate a potential inconsistence using Traefik as a proxy for Odoo.
+Feel free to customize or make your own Odoo image, the source code of the image is available on [https://github.com/wbsouza/odoo-docker](https://github.com/wbsouza/odoo-docker).

 *** The database is going to be re-created if you remove the file `volumes/odoo/conf/.initialized`. ***